 Read on to learn all about bed designs and how to choose the right one for your bedroom.

 Canopy Bed Designs

-Canopy bed frames are typically high off the ground with one tall post in each corner.
+Canopy bed frames are typically high off the ground, with one tall post in each corner.
 Often, these posts are even in height.
-They get the name “canopy” because you can use the posts to hold up an overhead cloth or mesh canopy, but you can also forgo the canopy and just enjoy the elegant design.
+They get the name “canopy” because you can use the posts to hold up an overhead cloth or mesh canopy, but you can also forgo the canopy and enjoy the elegant design.

 Canopy bed frames are large and eye-catching.
 They are ideal for large bedrooms and are often found in the primary bedroom of a household.
 They tend to pair best with more classic, feminine design styles.